AnthonissenBert/Notes/Iliamos.md

-Status: The Copper
+Status: The Wood
-Race: Satyr
+Race: Elf
 In charge of: a section of [[The Bards of Julliard]]

 ---